habi/EAWAG-manuscript/manuscript.md

 The corpus of cichlid fish available is extremely valuable, hence a nondestructive imaging method is paramount for studying these samples.
 Since micro–computed tomography can be regarded as nondestructive method for biological samples, it is a very well suited method for investigating the oral and pharyngeal jaws as well as the skull features of the fishes presented in this study.

-[TODO]: # (Describe how the cichlids came from from Lake Victoria to Kastanienbaum and to the Institute of Anatomy)
-[TODO]: # (Is there some information on the sample 'library' of the EAWAG?)
-[TODO]: # (Add some information on the backstory of those fishes, and maybe publications relating to the corpus of fishes)
+[TODO]: # (Add a bit on the backstory of those cichlids, and maybe publications relating to the corpus of fishes)

 ### Micro-computed tomography